casey/just/README.md

 are set, `just` will try to load environment variables from a file.

 If `dotenv-path` is set, `just` will look for a file at the given path, which may be absolute, or relative to the working directory.
+Passing `-E different_path` or `--dotenv-path different_path` overrides `dotenv-path` at runtime.

 If `dotenv-filename` is set `just` will look for a file at the given path, relative to the working directory and each of its ancestors.